 I have been a guest lecturer at galleries around Ireland, including the National Gallery of Ireland, Limerick City Art Gallery and the Crawford Art Gallery, Cork.
 I am on the guide panel of the National Gallery of Ireland, working with schools (primary and secondary), third level, corporate, and other visiting groups.

-In addition I sit on the Editorial Board of Artefact, the journal of the Irish Association of Art Historians and from May 2016, have served as the Chair as the IAAH.
+In addition I sit on the Editorial Board of Artefact, the journal of the Irish Association of Art Historians and previously served as the Chair as the IAAH.

 To contact me directly in regard to my research, teaching, or other related projects please email firstname.lastname@example.org or connect with me on Twitter @katymilligan